Upstream#

 in the mode specified by the first parameter;

-to drain requests from servers
+to drain servers

 It is more suitable for situations